 Frequently Asked Questions

-If you're a salaried employee with no other income sources, your employer handles PAYE deductions and remits them to GRA monthly.
-You generally don't need to file separately.
-But if you have additional income from rent, business, freelancing, or investments, you'll need to file an annual income tax return with the Ghana Revenue Authority by April 30 of the following year.
-You can do this online through the GRA Taxpayer Portal or visit your local GRA office.
+If you are a salaried employee with no other taxable income, your employer normally handles PAYE deductions and remits them to GRA.
+If you have additional income from rent, business, freelancing, investments or other sources, you may need to file an annual income tax return with GRA through the taxpayer portal or a GRA office.

 AT